 Another important file is setFieldsDict, which is used by the tool setFields for patching (assign an amount to a region) in the simulation.
-For example, here a pressure of 10 bar is set as the default value for the entire region (from -5 to 5 in x direction), then half of the region (from 0 to 5) is patched with a pressure of 0.1 bar.
+For example, here a pressure of 1 bar is set as the default value for the entire region (from -5 to 5 in x direction), then half of the region (from 0 to 5) is patched with a pressure of 0.1 bar.

-In the defaultFieldValues, a value is assigned to the whole domain, for example here, the velocity has been set everywhere to zero, the temperature to 348.432 K, and the pressure to 1000000 Pa.
+In the defaultFieldValues, a value is assigned to the whole domain, for example here, the velocity has been set everywhere to zero, the temperature to 348.432 K, and the pressure to 100000 Pa.
 In the regions, a specific value is patched to a certain region of the domain.
-The region is by default a cube, and is defined by the coordinates of one of its diagonals in boxToCell.
+In this example the region is defined as a cube, by the coordinates of one of its diagonals in boxToCell.